tocchan/guildhall/sd3/assignments/a05/codesamples.md

 StreamChunkJob
    while (read 4096B of data)
       create decompress job for that 4096B
+      chain this to final create mesh job run the job

+run create mesh job
 ```

 So as work is ready, we can kick off a job to process that work immediately.
 Once you get chaining, you could also